Find Affordable College Courses

 $7,872 Average Tuition & Fees

 You’ll join some of the best and brightest minds around you if you attend Idaho State University.
 The school came in at #4 on this year’s Best Value Communication & Media Studies Schools in Idaho list.
-Located in the city of Pocatello, ISU is a public college with a fairly large student population.
+Located in the small city of Pocatello, ISU is a public school with a fairly large student population.

 $34,390 Average Tuition & Fees